-Directors Chris Poch and Jon Maltz have been creating theatre together since secondary school drama lessons.
+Directors Christopher Poch and Jonathan Maltz have been creating theatre together since secondary school drama lessons.
 After school Jon went on to read Drama & Theatre Studies, leaving with a Masters degree and the University of Kent Technical Excellence Award, while post-university Chris began in ministry work with Scripture Union.

 Artless started out making short performances to complement the outreach work of

 The goal was to one day set up as a professional theatre company to defy the negative stereotypes of Christian Theatre, to communicate the good news without being cliched, safe, tame or predictable - to tell powerful and prophetic stories just like Jesus did.